kiwizera-sudo/final_project/README.md

 ### Project Overview
 A production-ready Oracle PL/SQL solution that secures mobile money transactions through real-time fraud detection, automated alerts, and strict data modification restrictions (weekdays & public holidays).
 This system fully satisfies all 8 phases of the capstone project with bonus features.

+## Problem Statement

+Mobile money platforms across Africa suffer from increasing fraud activities such as abnormal transactions, unauthorized access, and identity misuse.
+Manual monitoring is slow and unreliable, resulting in financial losses and reduced customer trust.
+This system solves the problem by using automated PL/SQL intelligence to analyze transactions, detect high-risk activity, and alert administrators instantly.

+## Key Objectives

+Automatically detect fraudulent mobile money transactions

+Track user activities and security events

+Enforce weekday and holiday DML restrictions

+Generate alerts with fraud scores and risk levels

+Provide a clean Oracle-based architecture ready for BI

+Enhance financial safety through real-time monitoring

 ### Key Features Implemented
 - Real-time fraud scoring based on transaction amount and patterns